 Insect ScreeningInsect screening for mosquitos and no-see-ums (picture at left) require a more tightly woven screen.
 See our response to Jennifer's question regarding insect screening for her new porch.

-Custom Screen Porch by The Porch CompanyLighter colors provide more reflective qualities.
-Consequently, lighter colors are often needed in order to obtain privacy when the ambient lighting differential is non-existent.
+Custom screen porch by The Porch CompanyLighter colors provide more reflective qualities.
+Consequently, lighter colors are often needed in order to make an area private when there isn't much difference in the ambient lighting between the inside and outside.

 Solar ScreensSolar screens are approximately $1.25 per square foot.
-They are beneficial because they:
+Solar screens are beneficial because they:

-Although solar screens may look dark from outside, the outward visibility is maintained.
+Although solar screens may look dark from outside, the ability to see outward is still there.
 With darker color solar shades, it is kind of like looking though sunglasses, it blocks the glare and sometimes the outward visibility is even better than without the solar screen.

-You can expect a temperature reduction of up to 15 degrees.
+You can expect the temperature to be as much as 15 degrees lower.
 That can make your porch much more enjoyable and will allow you to use it during those long hot summer days!